ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}

 Complete the following steps to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
-The example is based on Windows Server 2012.
-The steps can be adjusted for other Windows versions according to the operating system's vendor documentation.
+The example is based on Windows&reg; Server 2012.
+The steps can be adjusted for other versions according to the operating system's vendor documentation.
 {: shortdesc}

 ### Installing the MPIO feature